Dougs Gunsmith Shop - Gun Stock Refinishing - Gun Barrel Work - Custum Gun Fitting

 Nickel Plating

-After several years of working with different plating companies; trying to determine which one had the best recipe for nickel plating, the company that Doug has chosen and has used for the past eight years, has shown to be the best.
+After several years of working with different plating companies; trying to determine which one had the best recipe for nickel plating, the company that Doug has chosen and has used for the past 20 years, has shown to be the best.
 Though part of the plating process has to do with the preparation of the metal, a lot has to deal with the chemical composition of the plating solution; to prevent staining from oils, greases, and cleaning supplies, and the tolerances that the company allows itself to apply to the surface.
+Doug is proud to offer the best quality nickel for you firearm.

 Preparation on Doug’s part is preparing the metal surfaces.
 The process starts with the disassembly of the firearm.
 All of the pieces to be plated are then cleaned of all dirt and oils.
 Many individuals that have plated their firearms on their own found out that if the firearm is not disassembled or not cleaned properly, a lot of problems arise.
 Just because the firearm is clean and dry, nickel plating does add to the surface of the parts being plated.
 The plating company that Doug utilizes can hold the tolerances (thickness) of the plating to .0003”-.0005”.
 Anything thicker than that will cause problems with pins not fitting in holes and screws not going back into threaded holes.
 Also as the plating gets thicker, it also gets much more brittle.
 This brittleness can and will lead to the plating to chip and peel.
 Keeping it thin allows it to flex, minimizing any future problems.
 After the disassembling and cleaning, all sharp corners are slightly chamfered, to prevent flashing; an unnecessary build-up on corners and all the holes are chased with a reamer; to be sure they are clean and to size.
 The parts are then bead-blasted with glass beads to give the surface a soft matte surface.
 Then oiled and wrapped to insure a safe trip during shipping.